-Mexico Football Quiz
+Mexico Soccer Quiz

 Test your knowledge of El Tri — Mexico's World Cups, the 1999 Confederations Cup and their icons.
 Trivia with explained answers, play free in your browser.